President of Ecuador

 Not A Historical Re-Write.

 Gabriel Garcia Moreno was the greatest Catholic statesman in Ecuador history.
-He was eulogized by Pope Pius IX as a martyr.
+He was eulogized by Pope Pius IX as a martyr after his assassination.
 He lived from 1821 to 1875 and was elected President of Ecuador twice: first from 1859 to 1865 and second from 1869 to 1875.

-His story has given me many insights into our own United States "American History".
-In the end he died as martyr for the Catholic religion and his dear country in August of 1875 just after he was elected to his third term as the Ecuador President.
+His story will give you many insights into our own United States' "American History".
+In the end he died as martyr for the Catholic religion and his dear country in August of 1875 just after he was elected to his third term as Ecuador President.

 The book Garcia Moreno is another rare Catholic book amongst many that publishers are reprinting for our benefit in these days, and it is the best story of Ecuador's history.
 Thank you Dolorosa Press for reprinting this book.
-We devoured it!
+It is so captivating that we devoured it!

 This is an excellent book for:

 - Pure enjoyment: The underdog conquers his faults, rises to heroism, and wins the eternal battle.

 This is an especially good Catholic history book for high school and college.

 A priest, Rev. Fr.
 Augustine Berthe, went to the cities in Ecuador where Garcia Moreno had lived and worked.
 He followed the phenomenal story of Moreno's efforts to lead his people against several Marxist revolutions to a peaceful Catholic life amidst the revolutionary countries that surrounded the country of Ecuador.